What are the stations of the cross?

 We shared six significant scenes featuring family groups of actors.

-My family group involved Peter (my husband) cutting off the servant’s ear (my ear) to protect Jesus (our son), while a group of guards came to take Jesus away (another family group).
+My family group involved Peter (my husband) cutting off the servant’s ear (my ear).
+He was protecting Jesus (our son), while a group of guards arrived to take Jesus away (more family members)!

-The Roman guard talked about events of the day when Jesus died.
+At another station, the Roman guard described the events of the day when Jesus died.

 I listened with awe, marveling at what he recounted of Jesus’ last moments.